15 Interesting Team Meeting Ideas For Enhanced Team Engagement

 To make things interesting during your team meeting, you can introduce the idea of role-playing.
 The focus should be on incorporating the element of fun without getting sidetracked from the main topic.

-You can assign roles to your employees to act as your client that will provide a different perspective.
+You can assign roles to your employees to act as your client, providing a different perspective.
 This will enable you and your team to think and prioritize the client's needs.
 In the long run, with the help of this idea, you can increase customer satisfaction and build a concrete reputation for the organization.

 5. Set A Clear Agenda